Social Security Benefits

 You can begin collecting benefits as early as age 62, but doing so reduces your benefits by as much as 30%.
 Keep in mind that your benefit amount will not readjust once you reach full retirement age.
 The reduction is permanent to compensate for drawing on Social Security for a longer period of time.

 Delaying retirement increases your benefits.
 Along with adding years of earnings to your Social Security record, you'll receive a delayed retirement credit until age 70.

 Working During Retirement

 You can work after you begin collecting Social Security, but if you're under your full retirement age, your benefits will be reduced $1 for every $2 you earn over the current earning limit until you reach your full retirement age.
 Good news, though: Once you hit your full retirement age, your benefits are recalculated, taking into account the months that benefits were withheld.
 Plus, you can then work as much as you want, with no earning limits.

 Plan for Your Future

 Take into consideration the factors that determine your Social Security benefits when you're deciding when to retire and when to begin collecting benefits.
 Knowing how much you'll receive, and when, may be key factors in planning your retirement years.
-You can estimate what you'll receive by visiting our convenient Social Security calculator.
+You can estimate what you'll receive by visiting the Social Security Administration's Social Security calculator.